dingxiong/dingxiong.github.io/_posts/2024-06-05-python-threading.md

 [throws](https://github.com/python/cpython/blob/878ead1ac1651965126322c1b3d124faf5484dc6/Lib/concurrent/futures/_base.py#L401)
 if the future has exception, so the program terminates early.
 However, what I observed was that the thread pool continued running.
 More and more s3 files were downloaded even if some of the jobs failed.
-The program seems to have get stuck at `f.result()`.
+The program seemed to have get stuck at `f.result()`.

-After some time of debugging, I realized that `f.result()` is not the problem.
+After debugging for some time, I realized that `f.result()` is not the problem.
 It indeed threw an exception, but then it runs `ThreadPoolExecutor.__exit__`, which calls `self.shutdown(wait=True)`.
-It is wait joining all threads and this part got stuck!
+It was waiting for all threads to join and this part got stuck!

 OK.
 I came up with a quick fix.